 - Faculty Members Who Were Paid For Teaching Additional Classes

-The University has stated that no credit card information or grades have been compromised, but other information in additional to Social Security numbers & names like student and employee ID numbers have been stolen as well.
+The University has stated that no credit card information or grades have been compromised, but other information in addition to Social Security numbers & names like student and employee ID numbers have been stolen as well.

-While the delay on notifying victims is currently unknown, those who are affected are being sent letters in the mail Friday, and in the meantime are asked to visit UCF Data Security web page for additional information.
+While the delay in notifying victims is currently unknown, those who are affected are being sent letters in the mail Friday, and in the meantime are asked to visit UCF Data Security web page for additional information.